tristanbatchler/japan-blog/_posts/2023-02-06-tokyo-return.md

 We then took the subway back to Shibuya.
 It was a direct line from the Skytree, which was lucky.
 We even managed to get seats, which is a rare luxury in Japan.

-Back in Shibuya, we stopped at a Family Mart near our hotel for some drinks.
-We sat outside the Family Mart one last time before we leave, just like we used to do when we first got here.
+Back in Shibuya, we stopped at a FamilyMart near our hotel for some drinks.
+We sat outside the FamilyMart one last time before we leave, just like we used to do when we first got here.

 Back at the hotel, we had a nice bath and then sat down to record this podcast.
 We'll see you tomorrow or the next day for our final recap on this trip.
 Bye!